SmirkzyyDBD/cutslut-discord-api/README.md

 # Discord API Bot Documentation

 This documentation outlines the usage, structure, and features of the Cutslut Discord API bot.
-The bot tracks user status, activity, and profile information for [cutslut.app](https://cutslut.app) and integrates Flask for API handling and Discord.py for server interaction.
+The bot tracks user status, activity, and profile information for [bio link webapp](https://cutslut.app) and integrates Flask for API handling and Discord.py for server interaction.

 ---